joelbandi/ignoramus/README.md

 #### Usage

 1. `$ ignoramus create java` -> creates a java `.gitignore` file
-2. `$ ignoramus append ruby` -> appends a ruby `.gitignore` file to the exisiting file.
+2. `$ ignoramus add ruby` -> appends a ruby `.gitignore` file to the exisiting file.
 Creates new file if it doesnt.

 The files are created in the present working directory